justin8/justin8-btsync/README.md

 Overview
 --------

-The btsync puppet module allows you to manage multiple BitTorrent Sync instances with Puppet.
+The btsync puppet module allows you to manage multiple BitTorrent Sync instances with Puppet and systemd.

 Usage